lablup/backend.ai-docs-webui/README.md

 After translation, run following to build translated html document.
 To build a pdf document, just replace `html` to `latexpdf`.
-Note that your local machine should be equipped with latex generation environment to make pdf file.
+Note that your local machine should be prepared with latex generation environment, such as MacTex, to make pdf file.

 ```console
 make -e SPHINXOPTS="-D language='ko'" html